-Market risk is the risk of uncertainty arising from possible market price movements and their impact on the future performance of the Cooperative.
-Market price movements could adversely affect the value of the Cooperative's financial assets, liabilities and expected future cash flows.
-The Cooperative is exposed to a number of different market risks comprising foreign currency risk, interest rate risk and price risk.
+Market risk is the risk of uncertainty arising from possible market price movements and their impact on the future performance of the Co-operative.
+Market price movements could adversely affect the value of the Co-operative's financial assets, liabilities and expected future cash flows.
+The Co-operative is exposed to a number of different market risks comprising foreign currency risk, interest rate risk and price risk.

 The Co-operative uses derivative financial instruments to manage its exposure to cash flow variability from commodity prices and fluctuating foreign currency exchange rates.
 The Co-operative does not apply hedge accounting to any of its derivative financial instruments.
-As a result, gains or losses from changes in the fair value are recognized in the consolidated statement of comprehensive income.
+As a result, gains or losses from changes in the fair value are recognized in the consolidated statements of comprehensive income.